gilt/tech-blog/_posts/2015-06-29-gilt-tech-plus-jekyll-equals-love.md

 chunk of what it ships with by default.
 We did roll our own helpful tidbits, like the [authors page](http://tech.gilt.com/authors.html), for which you can view the source [here](https://github.com/gilt/tech-blog/blob/gh-pages/authors.html).

 **[Github Pages](https://pages.github.com/)**.
 If you haven't looked into Github Pages for simple hosted websites or project websites yet, give it a gander.
-It's a phenominal way to quickly spin up a site, and it's Jekyll support is pretty great.
+It's a phenomenal way to quickly spin up a site, and it's Jekyll support is pretty great.

 ## Fin